nprapps/cypher/readme.rst

 Basic usage
 -----------

-There's one rule we want to keep in mind: tools and applications run on the VM, but data stays on the host.
+There's one rule we want to keep in mind: tools and applications run on the VM, but **data and credentials stay on the host**.
 Following this rule allows us to greatly simplify workflows, and makes it much easier to create or destroy VMs without losing work.
+You should be able to edit files using the text editor of your choice when working on a project, because the files are still outside the VM.

 By default, the Vagrantfile will configure your VM to load the user's home directory as ``~/host``.
 You should clone repositories from GitHub to your preferred folder *on the host* and then access them from the VM.
-You can still source environment variables from ``workinprivate`` this way.
+You can still load environment variables from ``workinprivate`` this way.
+Likewise, keep SSH keys on the host, and include them in your SSH config using ``IdentityFile ~/host/.ssh/certname.pem``.

 To access the guest, it's easiest to simply ``vagrant ssh`` into the machine to run commands.
 You can also reach the guest in a browser or other network services using a local IP of 192.168.187.187.
-Services running on ports 8000 and 7777 are forwarded to localhost, as well.
+Services running on ports 8000 and 7777 are forwarded to localhost, as well, as long as those don't conflict with existing services.

 Example
 -------

 Let's say I'm setting up our liveblog to run on a Windows machine (which isn't normally possible) by running the tool in the guest.

-1. Clone the repo using GitHub Deskop for Windows
+1. Clone the liveblog repo using GitHub Deskop for Windows
 #.
 Run ``vagrant up`` to start the VM.
 #.
 Log in with ``vagrant ssh``.
 #.
 The liveblog requires MongoDB - ``sudo apt-get install mongodb`` to install it.
 #.
-Set up a virtualenv and install pip dependencies as usual.
+Set up a virtualenv and install pip and npm dependencies as usual.
 #.
 Run ``fab text.get_liveblog`` and ``fab app:7777`` to start the local server.
 #.
-Load ``192.168.187.187:7777`` in a browser to view the liveblog preview.
+Load ``localhost:7777`` in a browser to view the liveblog preview via a forwarded port.

 Best practices
 --------------